 Minimizes Pressure Ulcers

-This datapoint indicates the percent of long-term residents which suffered from new or worsened pressure ulcers.
-Many experts believe that pressure ulcers are a reliable barometer of the quality of nursing care a facility provides.
+This tells you the percentage of long-term stay patients who are suffering from new or worsened pressure ulcers.
+We have found that pressure ulcers are an barometer of a facility's nursing care quality.

 Minimizes Serious Falls